earaya/blog.earaya.com/source/_posts/2012-12-15-inside-the-git-directory.markdown

 ## Conclusion

 And there you have it folks.
-That's pretty much all there is to how Git store objects.
+That's pretty much all there is to how Git stores objects.
+Pretty simple, huh?

-I've gained a deep appreciation for Git.
-I think it's amazing how Linus built such a powerful and useful system by elegantly using simple concepts.
-It's really eye opening to see that Git is built just on top of a simple key-vaule store.
+I think it's amazing how Linus built such a powerful and useful system by elegantly using a simple hashmap.
+I wish my software was more like Git.

-I hope this brief explanation of the Git object store helps you understand Git a little bit better.
+I hope you too gain an appreciation for using simple constructs in your own code.